TusharDhage/aws/README.md

 The basic building block of Amazon RDS is the DB instance.
 A DB instance is an isolated database environment in the AWS Cloud.
 Your DB instance can contain multiple user-created databases.
-You can access your DB instance by using the same tools and applications that you use with a standalone
+You can access your DB instance by using the same tools and applications that you use with a standalone.

 database instance.
 You can create and modify a DB instance by using the AWS Command Line Interface,